How user-generated video is increasing engagement with leadership programme

 With the sprint to start there wasn’t time for the full pre-engagement piece so only a proportion of people had completed their videos prior to the face-to-face.
 The good news was that the majority had engaged with the content watched and feedback confirmed that they were delighted to be using a new, accessible video technology on their phones.

 As the time scale created a few challenges, what could we learn and apply to the next cohort?

-Together with the EDF Energy team we analysed the FLEP learner journey and developed an engagement plan which integrates user-generated video into the programme at key touchpoints.
+An enhanced engagement plan integrated user-generated video into the programme at key touchpoints.

 Neil Pavitt, the facilitator, recorded his own welcome video to share the purpose and value.
 This also acted as seed content to give people a strong example.
 He then used the pre-course webinar as a critical touchpoint to launch and take the cohort through how StoryTagger would support the course.